linslin/angular-odm/readme.md

 ```

 #### Create your models.
 > You will need to define your model and its attributes which will associate with localStorageDB.
-You could do that in a `app/model` directory for example.
+You could do that in a `app/model` directory.
 Define your model attributes by using `self._attributes`.
 Hint that `self._attributes` object needs to be defined database configuration as well, else the model will not be persisted in locale storage.
 > Change `self._table` to connect a model to a datebase table which should be defined in `ODM` configuration constant.

 ```javascript